pimoroni/propeller-hat/documentation/My-first-PASM.md

 single number, a complicated 32-bits long bitfield, or just give it the memory address for a handful of parameters stored in the Hub.
 This is all far too advanced for our first blink, though, so we'll stick with 0.

+####The Assembly

+The PASM code in this example is quite the monster, even for a simple Blink.
+We'll tackle it line by line and I'll try to explain everything to the nth degree.
+Grab a drink and a snack, and sit tight!

 ```spin
 DAT
 ```